garylirocks/quickrefs/azure-key-vault.markdown

 ## Vault authentication

-Vault uses AAD to authenticate users and apps:

-1. Register your app as a service principle in AAD
+Applications can access Key Vault in two ways:

+- **User plus application access**.
+The application accesses Key Vault on behalf of a signed-in user.
+For example, Azure PowerShell and the Azure portal.
+User access is granted in two ways.
+They can either
+  - access Key Vault from **any application**,
+  - or they must use a **specific application** (referred to as compound identity).
+- **Application-only access**.
+The application runs as a daemon service or background job.
+The application identity is granted access to the key vault.

+For application-only access, you could use a service principal or a managed identity:

+1. **Service principle**

-    - you register your app as a service principle, and assign vault permissions to it;
+    - You register your app as a service principle, and assign vault permissions to it;
-    - the app uses its password or certificate to get an AAD authentication token;
+    - The app uses its password or certificate to get an AAD authentication token;
-    - then the app can access Vault secrets using the token;
+    - Then the app can access Vault secrets using the token;
-    - there is a *bootstrapping problem*, all your secrets are securely saved in the Vault, but you still need to keep a secret outside of the vault to access them;
+    - There is a *bootstrapping problem*, all your secrets are securely saved in the Vault, but you still need to keep a secret outside of the vault to access them;

-2. Managed identities for Azure resources
+2. **Managed identities** for Azure resources

-    When you enable managed identity on your web app, Azure activates a **separate token-granting REST service (IMDS service)** (the endpoint url is like: `http://169.254.169.254/metadata/identity/oauth2/token?api-version=...`) specifically for use by your app, your app request tokens from this service instead of directly from AAD.
-Your app needs a secret to access this service, but that **secret is injected into your app's environment variables** by App Service when it starts up.
-You don't need to manage or store the secret value, and nothing outside of your app can access this secret or the managed identity token service endpoint.
+    - When you enable managed identity on your web app, Azure activates a **separate token-granting REST service (IMDS service)** (the endpoint url is like: `http://169.254.169.254/metadata/identity/oauth2/token?api-version=...`) specifically for use by your app, your app request tokens from this service instead of directly from AAD.
+    - Your app needs a secret to access this service, but that **secret is injected into your app's environment variables** by App Service when it starts up.
+    - You don't need to manage or store the secret value, and nothing outside of your app can access this secret or the managed identity token service endpoint.

-    - this registers your app in AAD for you, and will delete the registration if you delete the app or disable its managed identity;
+    - This registers your app in AAD for you, and will delete the registration if you delete the app or disable its managed identity;
-    - managed identities are free, and you can enable/disable it on an app at any time;
+    - Managed identities are free, and you can enable/disable it on an app at any time;

 ## Replication